Create your own interactive website – Learn how to use WordPress – 5-hour Starter Course held in Dublin

 - People with an existing website built in WordPress who would like to learn how to keep it up-to-date.

 - Start-ups, small businesses, non-profit organisations, clubs and groups, or anybody who does not have the resources to hire a webmaster, and who would like to have an interactive website, that they can easily update and change by themselves, from any computer with an internet connection, without any cost.
-Here is an example of a blog I’ve set up for the animal welfare organisation Pethelpers in Wexford, we synchronised it with Facebook and had 136 visitors on our first day we launched the site – most animals have found new homes in a few days – the response has been fantastic!
+Here is an example of a very simple site I’ve set up for a Dublin estate The Gallops, we synchronised it with Facebook and have over 1,300 visitors signed up to receive updates.
+Residents stay informed on what’s happening in their estate and can also support their Residents Association financially using a simple PayPal donations (which meant going from door to door previously) – the response has been fantastic!

 - People who would like to share their professional experiences and find new paths to employment.
 If you want to re-brand yourself for example, and want to find ways to stand out from the crowd and get noticed.
 Blogging is a great tool to show off your expertise, and it will be indexed in Google very quickly – show them what you have to offer!
 Just as a note, everybody has something special to offer from accountancy advice, to teaching experience, or make-up and fashion advice.